'Madam Sarpanch': Panchayats change profile of women in Maha politics | www.lokmattimes.com

 'Madam Sarpanch': Panchayats change profile of women in Maha politics

-Mumbai, Sep 24 Exactly 30 years after women’s empowerment got a kick-start with 33 percent reservation in local ...
+Mumbai, Sep 24 Exactly 30 years after women’s empowerment got a kick-start with 33 per cent reservations in ...

-Mumbai, Sep 24 Exactly 30 years after women’s empowerment got a kick-start with 33 percent reservation in local self-government bodies, which later went upto 50 per cent, the Elected Women Representatives (EWR)s have not only come a long way but also gone a long way to consolidate their position as a crucial factor in nation-building from below.
+Mumbai, Sep 24 Exactly 30 years after women’s empowerment got a kick-start with 33 per cent reservations in local self-government bodies, which later went upto 50 per cent, the Elected Women Representatives (EWR)s have not only come a long way - but also gone a long way - to consolidate their position as a crucial factor in nation-building from below.

 The past three decades have seen the EWRs unshackling themselves from familial and social chains, transforming themselves gradually from being timid, teary-eyed, confused or even some ‘goongi gudiyas’ controlled by the menfolk to now becoming assertive, independent, tough, capable of taking their own decisions, and if needed, yell at the man to ‘go to hell’, like veritable Durgas!